Body Contouring After Weight Loss

 Tummy Tuck Alone

 If the excess skin remaining after weight loss is mainly concentrated around the abdomen, a tummy tuck alone can provide excellent results.
-During this procedure, Dr. Parker tightens lax, protruding abdominal muscles and eliminates the excess skin for a firmer, flatter midsection.
+During this procedure, Dr. Parker tightens lax, protruding abdominal muscles and reduces the excess skin for a firmer, flatter midsection.
 For many patients, he will combine a tummy tuck with liposuction, called lipoabdominoplasty, to sculpt a more natural, slim contour to the entire belly and hips.

 Before & After Tummy Tuck Following Weight Loss*